 Permitir → Permitido.

 Any Spanish verb that isn’t in the list below (or has a common stem from the list below) will have a regular past participle and can be formed with these two rules.

 The main irregular Spanish past participles

-There are some patterns with these irregular past participles but for the most part you’ll need to memorise them.
+There are some patterns with these irregular past participles but for the most part, you’ll need to memorize them.
 They are:

 These participles will be useful because you’ll find that you need them often.
 This list also isn’t particularly long so it will be well worth your while to spend some time committing it to memory.